BibleAquifer/ACAI/README.md

 # Identifiers

 Identifiers in the ACAI ecosystem consist of two parts.
-The first part represents the type of identifier (e.g. people, places, deities, groups, fauna, flora, realia).
+The first part represents the type of identifier (e.g. people, places, deities, groups, fauna, flora, realia, keyterms).
 The second part is a unique identifier representing the specific record.
 For example, the identifier for **Aaron** as a person is `person:Aaron`.

 ## Primary Identifiers